 At the height of summer, thinking about the depths of winter might be the last thing you want to do.
 Who wants to think about January time management while they’re floating in a pool or eating ice cream at a baseball game?

 I get it!
 I think we’ve all been waiting for this summer since lockdown began.
-I want you to have the summer you want, whatever that looks like for you.
+I’d like you to have the summer you want, whatever that looks like for you.
 Whether it’s long weekends in the woods, family beach trips, lazy Netflix binges in the air conditioning—I hope you’re creating the time you need to enjoy the things you love this summer.

 Time Management for Summer and Fall: Setting Yourself Up For Success